This course has been archived: A newer version with updated syllabus and improved content is now available.

-Besides combining vectors through addition and subtraction, another fundamental operation is scaling a vector, which involves multiplying it by a single number.
-This number is called a scalar.
-In linear algebra, a scalar is simply a regular number (like 5, -2.7, or π), as opposed to a vector or a matrix.
+Scalar multiplication is a fundamental operation involving the multiplication of a vector by a single number.
+This number is known as a scalar.
+A scalar in linear algebra is simply a regular number (like 5, -2.7, or π), distinct from a vector or a matrix.

 Scalar multiplication changes the magnitude (length) of the vector and, if the scalar is negative, its direction.
 It's like stretching, shrinking, or flipping the vector.